 We update our data regularly, but information can change between updates.
 Confirm details with the provider you're interested in before making a decision.

 - Availability of advice and research options.
-Online brokers sometimes offer market news and updates, as well as other research tools that will let you investigate the trading history of individual stocks.
+Online brokers in South Africa sometimes offer market news and updates, as well as other research tools that will let you investigate the trading history of individual stocks.

 - Integration with bank accounts.
 Some services let you transfer money easily from your trading account to a transaction or savings account.
 Others offer linked debit cards to use with your accounts.